xubingyue/avocadodb/Documentation/Books/Manual/Indexing/Fulltext.md

 Fulltext indexes
 ================

-This is an introduction to ArangoDB's fulltext indexes.
+This is an introduction to AvocadoDB's fulltext indexes.

 ### Introduction to Fulltext Indexes

 A fulltext index can be used to find words, or prefixes of words inside documents.

 A fulltext index can be defined on one attribute only, and will include all words contained in documents that have a textual value in the index attribute.
-Since ArangoDB 2.6 the index will also include words from the index attribute if the index attribute is an array of strings, or an object with string value members.
+Since AvocadoDB 2.6 the index will also include words from the index attribute if the index attribute is an array of strings, or an object with string value members.